fommil/fpmortals/manuscript/introduction.md

 }
 ~~~~~~~~

-But the type `M` has no constraints, so if we get handed an
+But the type `C` has no constraints, and if we get handed a
-`C[String]` without knowing anything about `M` we can't do anything
+`C[String]` without knowing anything about `C` we can't do anything
 with it.
-So we still can't write a generic `echo`.
+We still can't write a generic `echo`.

 Even though `Now` and `Future` don't share a common parent, we can take
-a parameter to give us methods that we can call on `M`.
+a parameter to give us methods that we can call on `C`.
 What we need
 is an execution environment with this signature:

 {lang="scala"}